 Quality Assurance of Administrative Data Reports

-In January 2015, the UK Statistics Authority published the Administrative Data Quality Assurance Toolkit.
-For statistical producers, the toolkit provides helpful guidance to assess the quality and suitability of administrative data sources used to produce statistics.
-It also supports statistical producers in providing the appropriate documentation to help users understand the strengths and limitations of statistics in relation to their use.
+In January 2015, the UK Statistics Authority (UKSA) published the Administrative Data Quality Assurance Toolkit.
+NRS have used this toolkit to assess the quality and suitability of administrative data sources used to produce population statistics.
+Our introduction to quality assurance of administrative data (QAAD) provides an overview of how we have applied the toolkit in our QAAD reports.